-According to the ATO, it's important to consider any CGT impacts of claiming your home as a business premises.
+According to the ATO, it's important to consider any CGT impacts of claiming your home as a business premise.

 To work out the capital gain that is not exempt, you need to take into account a number of factors including:

-- Proportion of the floor area of your home that is set aside to produce income.
+- The proportion of the floor area of your home is set aside to produce income

-- Period you use it for this purpose.
+- The period you use it for this purpose

 - Whether you're eligible for the "absence" or six-year rule